eldss/metronome-cli/README.md

 # Metronome CLI

-A powerful and flexible command-line metronome designed to enhance your internal timing and harmonic intuition with advanced features like beat muting, BPM ramping, and drone tones or chords.
+A powerful and flexible command-line metronome designed to enhance your internal timing and harmonic intuition with features like beat muting, BPM ramping, drone tones, and chords.

 ## Overview

 The Metronome CLI is a versatile command-line tool designed to enhance your internal timing and harmonic understanding.
 It offers basic metronome functionality with advanced timing options including configurable bars-on/bars-off beat muting cycles, random beat muting, and BPM ramping for gradual tempo changes.
 Additionally, it aims to improve harmonic understanding by playing drone notes or chords in a progression.

-Planned enhancements include recording practice sessions for playback to get immediate feedback on your playing.

 The tool intentionally omits some standard metronome features like time signatures and accented notes to encourage users to develop a better internal sense of timing.